 Measuring and Cleaning the Root Canals

-Your gentle dentist at Always Smiles Dental Surgery in Canley Heights will make the patient comfortable by numbing the area around the tooth with local anesthetic.
+Your gentle dentist at Always Smiles Dental Surgery in Bankstown will make the patient comfortable by numbing the area around the tooth with local anesthetic.
 This ensures that the patient does not feel anything during the whole procedure.

 The dentist will make a hole in the top or back of your tooth to get to the pulp chamber to remove the diseased pulp.

 X-rays or an electric device called an apex locator measures the length of the root canal, this is important as it ensures that the whole canal is completely cleaned out.
 A file will be placed in the root canal before the X-ray to assist measurements.

 An apex locator measures a root canal based on the resistance to a small electric current.